johnkerl/miller/docs6b/docs/reference-verbs.md

 wye pan     5     0.5732889198020006  0.8636244699032729
 </pre>

-As discussed in :doc:`performance`, ``sed`` is significantly faster than Miller at doing this.
+As discussed in [Performance](performance.md), ``sed`` is significantly faster than Miller at doing this.
 However, Miller is format-aware, so it knows to do renames only within specified field keys and not any others, nor in field values which may happen to contain the same pattern.
 Example:

 <pre>
 <b>sed 's/y/COLUMN5/g' data/small</b>